thephez/docs-core/docs/reference/p2p-network-instantsend-messages.md

 >
 > The [`isdlock` message](#isdlock) with expanded features will eventually replace this message.
 Protocol version 70220 maintains backwards compatibility for older clients.

 The [`islock` message](../reference/p2p-network-instantsend-messages.md#islock) is used to provide details of transactions that have been locked by LLMQ-based InstantSend.
-The message includes the details of all transaction <<glossary:inputs>> along with the transaction ID and the BLS <<glossary:signature>> of the <<glossary:LLMQ>> that approved the transaction lock.
+The message includes the details of all transaction [inputs](../resources/glossary.md#input) along with the transaction ID and the BLS [signature](../resources/glossary.md#signature) of the [LLMQ](../resources/glossary.md#long-living-masternode-quorum) that approved the transaction lock.

 | Bytes | Name | Data type | Description |
 | --- | --- | --- | --- |